How to Prevent Damping Off in Seed Trays and Starter Pots

 Post-emergence damping off

-Why Seed Trays Are Vulnerable
+Why Seed Trays and Starter Pots Are So Vulnerable

 - Crowded seedlings that trap humidity

-- Watering too often or from above
+- Watering too often or keeping the surface constantly wet

 - Limited airflow around the plants